Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 # Hydrogen-UI

-## NOTICE
+## IMPORTANT

-⚠️ This is an alpha version of Hydrogen-UI.
-The name, components, and utilties are all likely to change as we get closer to release.
-DO NOT USE IN PRODUCTION, THERE WILL BE BREAKING CHANGES.
-This release is meant for testing. ⚠️
+⚠️ This is an alpha version of Hydrogen-UI and is only for testing.
+The name, components, and utilities are all likely to change as we get closer to release.
+DO NOT USE IN PRODUCTION, THERE WILL BE BREAKING CHANGES. ⚠️

-If you still want to test this package, be sure to use the name `@shopify/hydrogen-ui-alpha` instead of `@shopify/hydrogen-ui` in the documentation below.
+If you still want to test this package, ensure that you

+## Versioning

+Hydrogen-UI **doesn't follow semantic versioning**, because the implementation is tied to specific versions of the [Shopify Storefront API](https://shopify.dev/api/storefront), which follow [calver](https://calver.org/).
+For example, if you're using Storefront API version `2022-07`, then Hydrogen-UI versions `2022.7.x` are fully compatible with the API.

+If the Storefront API version update includes breaking changes, then Hydrogen-UI includes breaking changes.
+Because the API version is updated every three months, **breaking changes could occur every three months**.

 ## Getting started

+**Note:** Use `@shopify/hydrogen-ui-alpha` instead of `@shopify/hydrogen-ui` in the following commands.

 npm: